UWC2-PYTHON/ProgrammingInPython/source/topics/01-setting_up/github_classroom.rst

  4) Do the assignment in the develop branch, committing and pushing as you go. (``git add``; ``git commit -a -m "a message"``; ``git push``)

- 5) When complete or when you would like some help, make a PR on gitHub, and post a link to the PR in the LMS (Canvas or EdX)
+ 5) When complete or when you would like some help, make a PR on GitHub, and post a link to the PR in the LMS (Canvas or EdX)

- 6) Read and respond to the comments on gitHub from your instructors
+ 6) Read and respond to the comments on GitHub from your instructors

  7) Continue working, committing and pushing changes as you go.